-The event sponsors, Home Nursing Group believes that maintaining a strong community connection is important to people who want to remain independent, and at home.
+The event sponsor, Home Nursing Group, believes that maintaining a strong community connection is important to people who want to remain independent, and at home.

-There was a broad range of people at different aging stages, with most having personal experience with home nursing services and the crucial role they play in the client, and surrounding families lives.
+There was a broad range of people at different aging stages, with most having personal experience with home nursing services and the crucial role they play in the lives of the client and their surrounding families.
 There were also others who understood the importance of advance planning.

 One common goal throughout the group was to maintain an active life in order to remain independent and healthy for as long as possible.